Santa Park is an underground Christmas Amusement Park located in Rovaniemi, Finland. Inside this underground cavern, it’s Christmas time year-round.

 In hindsight, I’m happy we went.
 I thought it was very well done and you could really feel the magic of Christmas.
 Also when I compare the price to some of the theme parks we have here in America I thought it was a really great deal.
 There are very few if any theme parks here that we could get in for $38 a person.
 Granted there is also not as much to do at Santa Park as there is at a traditional theme park.
 Regardless we thought it was worth the money.

 Please leave us a comment below and let us know any questions you have about Santa Park or any other questions you might have about Rovaniemi.
 Remember to sign up for our newsletter and join us over on Instagram where we are also sharing our adventures in Rovaniemi, Finland.
-Be sure to also subscribe to our YouTube channel and hit the notification bell so you will be notified when our Santa Park video is ready to view.
+Be sure to also subscribe to our YouTube channel.
 Stay Peachy!